Bird and Exotic Pet Surgery

 Spaying/neutering is one of the most common procedures we perform at our hospital.
 These procedures can provide numerous health benefits for your pet and can essentially increase his/her lifespan.
 Spaying can reduce the risk of developing mammary tumors, pyometra, and certain behavioral problems.
 Neutering can reduce testicular cancer and certain behavioral problems.
 The procedure for spaying and neutering and the age at which exotic pets have this surgery vary from species to species.
 Please feel free to call us for advice.

-We spay/neuter the following exotic species:
+We spay and neuter the following exotic species:

 - Guinea pigs